KrzysztofNazar01/Toronto-Live-Bikes-Share/README.md

 </p>

 #### Green markers
-The green marker represents one of K of the nearest available stations.
+**The green marker represents one of K of the nearest available stations.**
+The station fits one of the states depending on the search parameters:
-The station is active and has at least one available bike - mechanical or e-bike.
+- When searching for **bikes** - the station is active, it is renting vehicles, and has at least one available bike - mechanical or e-bike.
+- When searching for **docks** - the station is active, it is accepting vehicle returns, and has at least one available dock.
 After clicking on the marker the user can see the details about the station.

-This is an example result when K equals 3:
+This is an example result when *K* equals 3:

 <p align="center">
   <img src="readme_images/img_4.png" alt="Search for available bikes and docks - green marker"/>